Akansha260/salescode.ai_screen_detetctor/Report.md

 ![Confusion Matrix](plots/confusion_matrix.png)

-Validation set confusion matrix for the final hybrid model (29/31 correct).
-The two errors are one screen image predicted as real and one real image predicted as screen — a balanced error profile with no systematic bias toward either class.
+*Validation set confusion matrix for the final hybrid model (29/31 correct).
+The two errors are one screen image predicted as real and one real image predicted as screen — a balanced error profile with no systematic bias toward either class.*
----

 # Classifier Comparison